eyalk11/patent_drawings/README.md

 - Use `force_side` when automatic side selection isn't optimal
 - Use `curve_width` to fine-tune leader line length for aesthetic consistency
 - The tool can be run multiple times - it removes existing annotations before adding new ones

+## Disclaimer
+No responsibility is taken for the correctness or suitability of this tool for any specific patent application.
+Always verify compliance with the relevant patent office guidelines.
+As the license suggests, this tool is provided "as is" without warranty of any kind.

+## Reference

+I took inspiration from (blog)[https://blog.patentology.com.au/2025/08/can-you-turn-ai-chatbot-into-patent.html] which suggests to do it using AI.